“Head-down syndrome” in a rabbit

 (click on the picture to see the full results of the blood test)

-Affected rabbits were given antibiotics, fenbendazole and metacam.
-Treatment consists of supportive care, antibiotics, control of pain, force-feeding when necessary.
-Most animals recover between 7 to 14 days.
-If needed, subcutaneous fluids and feeding with a syringe should be started.
-Prognosis is guarded to good.
-All affected rabbit recovered within a week.
+Affected rabbits were treated with antibiotics, fenbendazole, and metacam.
+Treatment consists of supportive care, antibiotics, pain management, and, when necessary, force-feeding.
+Most animals recover within 7 to 14 days.
+If necessary, subcutaneous fluids and feeding with a syringe should be initiated.
+The prognosis is considered guarded to favorable.
+All affected rabbit made a full recovery within a week.

-The following table’s list causes related to difficulties to hold the head high as observed in other herbivorous animals, horses, cattle, sheep and goats.
-Further causes cannot be excluded.
+The following table’s list causes related to difficulties to hold the head high as observed in other including horses, cattle, sheep, and goats.
+It is possible that further causes exist.

 Neurotoxic causes

-Numerous members of Clostridium sp. bacteria release neurotoxins in the blood of infected animals.
-They can lead to muscle cramps.
+Many Clostridium sp. bacteria have been found to produce neurotoxins in the blood of infected animals.
+These conditions can lead to muscle cramps.

-Botulism, caused by C. botulinum has been observed in herbivore farm animals.
-It is caused by rotten hay.
-Poor function of cranial nerves can lead to the dropping of the head.
-It can be accompanied by weakness in the limbs (flaccid quadriparesis) and decreased reflexes.
+Botulism, caused by C. botulinum, has been observed in herbivore farm animals.
+The cause is typically rotten hay.
+Poor function of the cranial nerves can result in head drops.
+The condition may be accompanied by weakness in the limbs (flaccid quadriparesis) and decreased reflexes.

-Tick paralysis.
-Some tick species are known to release toxins in the saliva, when biting their host: some species of Dermacentor sp. in the US, Ixodes holocyclus in Australia.
-Generally local paresis (paraparesis) develops into flaccid quadriparesis or quadriplegia, accompanied by weak or absent spinal cord reflexes.
+Tick paralysis is a potential complication.
+Some tick species are known to release toxins in their saliva when biting their host; this includes certain species of Dermacentor sp. in the U.S. and Ixodes holocyclus in Australia.
+Local paresis (paraparesis) generally progresses to flaccid quadriparesis or quadriplegia, accompanied by weak or absent spinal cord reflexes.

 Bacterial causes